-A home inspection is a very important part of the home buying process and should never be skipped.
+A home inspection is an important part of the home buying process.
 It’s a thorough examination of the condition of the home.

 They inspect both the exterior and the interior condition of the home.